DCAN-Labs/opendatainit-docs/docs/aws.md

 * Under `Resources`:
     * Leave `Region` and `Type` unchanged
     * For `ARN` and `Explore`, replace the string `bobsrepository` with the short name you have chosen to use for your own repository (the bucket and links don’t actually exist yet of course, but that’s ok)
+* We recommend choosing a license for your repository.
+This is not required, however, in which case you can just follow the README template example for this field and enter: `There are no restrictions on the use of this data`

 *Note that you are welcome to proceed to Step 3 to submit a pull request before you are finished finalizing the YAML file.
 Just make sure to keep the PR in draft mode until ready for review.*